Anubhav-khuntela/student-performance-analysis/README.md

 ---

-## ⭐ Contribute
+## ⭐ Notes

-Feel free to fork this repo and improve the project!
+* This project is part of academic coursework
+* The notebook contains step-by-step analysis with explanations

 ---

-## 📜 License

-This project is open-source and available under the MIT License.